Guillaumecorbisier/blogdown.source/content/post/getting-started.md

 lastmod = 2018-09-20
 draft = false
 tags = ["academic", "nature"]
-title = "My first blog"
-math = true
-summary = """
+title = "Albinism what is this ?" math = true summary = """
 Description of a project.